azzlack/Ninject.Extensions.MissingBindingLogger/README.md

-Ninject.Web.Webapi.MissingBindingLogger
+Ninject.Extensions.MissingBindingLogger
 =======================================

-Logs missing bindings in your application
+Logs missing bindings in your application with Ninject